nandomp/AICollaboratory/README.md

 #### Case Study: OpenML

+[OpenML](https://www.openml.org/) is an online machine learning platform for sharing and organizing data, machine learning algorithms and experiments.
+It is designed to create a frictionless, networked ecosystem, that you can readily integrate into your existing processes/code/environments, allowing people all over the world to collaborate and build directly on each other’s latest ideas, data and results, irrespective of the tools and infrastructure they happen to use.

+Data has been gathered from the [OpenML Study 14](https://www.openml.org/s/14), a collaborative, reproducible benchmarking and analysis.
+This study collects experiments from multiple researchers, run with different tools (mlr, scikit-learn, WEKA,...) and compares them all on a benchmark set of 100 public datasets (the OpenML-100).
+All algorithms were run with optimized (hyper)parameters using 200 random search iterations.

 Tasks | Systems | Methods | #Results
 ----- | ------- | ------- | --------
 X | Y | Z | R